marinalaforgia/casett.github.io/README.txt

 built on HTML5/CSS3/skel, and CCA licensed like all my other stuff.
 Sass sources are also included for those of you into that sort of thing (entirely optional).

-Special thanks to Michael Domaradzki (md.photomerchant.net) for allowing me to use his excellent photos in Twenty's demo*.

-(* = Not included!
-Only meant for use with my own on-site demo, so please do NOT download and/or use any of Michael's work without his explicit permission!)

 AJ
 n33.co @n33co dribbble.com/n33